GianfrancoBazzani/zkHack-Berlin-Kinky-Swap/README.md

 To execute a transaction on the network `leo execute <program>/<function> <arguments>  --broadcast` To fetch records: `snarkos developer scan --endpoint http://localhost:3030 --private-key <PRIVATE_KEY> --start 0 --network 1`

+To install an external programs to your program as dependency:  `leo add --path ../token_registry/ --network testnet`